moinul-hossain-dhrubo/FIDE_titled_player_and_rating_analysis/README.md

 # FIDE_Ratings_Analysis

 ### Problem Statement:
 The objective of this project was to compile information on Grandmasters, International Masters, and Candidate Masters who presently hold ratings with FIDE and also actively compete in tournaments.
-To do that we needed information from [this website](https://ratings.fide.com/) . <br/>
+To do that we needed information from [this website](https://ratings.fide.com/) . <br/> We collected the data using selenium library.
+You can find the code [here](https://github.com/moinul-hossain-dhrubo/FIDE_Ratings_Analysis/blob/main/web_scraping_FIDE/scrape.py)

-After the data was processed, we ended up with 4996 records and 9 columns containing the following information: Name, Title, Country, Standard rating, Rapid rating, and Blitz rating; also we had their Age and Birth Year.
+After collecting and processing the data, we ended up with 4996 records and 9 columns containing the following information: Name, Title, Country, Standard rating, Rapid rating, and Blitz rating; also we had their Age and Birth Year.
 After that, Tableau, an excellent visualization tool/software, was utilized to analyze the data and extract useful information.
 We built three dashborads using the plots mentioned below:

 1. Countries with most GM,IM and CM - Country map